 In the cooler winter months, the more solar gain the better.
 In the summer, the warmth can make buildings uncomfortable.
 Shading is more often used in commercial buildings (which typically have more people in them, which also adds to the warmth of a building).
 However, we assess its requirement in domestic buildings too.

-External solar shading allows solar energy into the building to heat the thermal mass within.
+External solar shading allows solar energy into the building in the winter months, due to the low angle of the sun, to heat the thermal mass within, but prevents overheating during the summer months, when the sun is higher in the sky.
 Where we use materials such as exposed concrete floors, walls and ceilings, this can be very valuable.
 (While traditional concrete has huge embodied carbon, it is also exceptionally good at retaining heat in use.)
 If a more traditional finish is needed, phase change plasterboard can be used.

 Provide easy to operate systems